github/gh-ost/doc/command-line-flags.md

 Optional.
 Default is `safe`.
 See more discussion in [`cut-over`](cut-over.md)

+### cut-over-idle-timeout-seconds

+When set to a value greater than zero, this flag causes `gh-ost` to set a [MySQL `wait_timeout`](https://dev.mysql.com/doc/refman/8.0/en/server-system-variables.html#sysvar_wait_timeout) for the MySQL session performing the cut-over, specified in seconds.
+This timeout is to ensure the locks held by the cut-over are released if the `gh-ost` process becomes unresponsive _(but still alive)_ mid-cut-over.

 ### cut-over-lock-timeout-seconds

 Default `3`.
 Max number of seconds to hold locks on tables while attempting to cut-over (retry attempted when lock exceeds timeout).

-### cut-over-wait-timeout-seconds

-When set to a value greater than zero, this flag causes `gh-ost` to set a [MySQL `wait_timeout`](https://dev.mysql.com/doc/refman/8.0/en/server-system-variables.html#sysvar_wait_timeout) for the MySQL session performing the cut-over, specified in seconds.
-This timeout is to ensure the locks held by the cut-over are released if the `gh-ost` process becomes unresponsive _(but still alive)_ mid-cut-over.

 ### discard-foreign-keys